seccode/firn/README.md

 <img src="img.png" alt="firn" width="400">

 # How it works
-firn uses 1 byte char symbols and 2 char (1 byte each) symbols for dictionary replacement
+firn uses a subset of most common chars in the text as dictionary replacement symbols using 1, 2, and 3 char combinations

 # Limitations
 firn works well for file sizes under 100KB